South Scotland

 In 2001 grey squirrels from Cumbria spread north into Dumfriesshire for the first time.
 Four years later it was discovered that these new arrivals were carrying the squirrelpox virus, which had already had a devastating effect on red squirrels south of the border.
 We now know that squirrelpox is likely to have spread to all grey squirrel populations in south Scotland.

-Local communities are key to protecting the PARCs, and ensuring that red squirrels north of the central belt remain unthreatened by the squirrelpox virus.
-As part of our 2017-22 ‘Developing Community Action’ strategy, we helped establish 17 dedicated and enthusiastic volunteer Local Network Groups across the region, providing them with the training and support they need to control grey squirrels and monitor, promote and protect red squirrels where they live.
-The majority of these groups now work independently from SSRS, although we continue to support these efforts via our Community Hub and necessary professional grey squirrel control in key areas.
+Local communities are key to protecting the PARCs.
+As part of our Lottery funded 2017-24 phases, we helped establish 17 dedicated and enthusiastic volunteer-led Local Network Groups across the region, providing them with the training and support they need to control grey squirrels and monitor, promote and protect red squirrels where they live.
+These groups now work independently from SSRS, although we continue to support their efforts via our Community Hub and necessary professional grey squirrel control in key areas.

 Achievements to date

-Increase in grey squirrel control – Analysis of trapping results has shown an increase in grey squirrel detection, largely due to the increase in control activity across the region by volunteers and landowners, with volunteer cull contributions rising from 1.3% to 27% in the last four years.
+Increase in grey squirrel control – Analysis of trapping results has shown an increase in grey squirrel detection, largely due to the increase in control activity across the region by volunteers and landowners, with volunteer cull contributions rising from 1.3% to 27% from 2017 to 2021.

 Slowing the spread of squirrelpox – The work of SSRS staff and the volunteer networks has significantly slowed the spread of squirrelpox in Scotland and minimised the impact of outbreaks when they do occur, according to scientific modelling work commissioned by NatureScot.
 This has bought us more time to ensure red squirrels further north are fully protected.